 Your car's ignition coil takes electricity from your battery and uses it to create a spark.
 This spark, unlike electricity straight from your battery, is strong enough to ignite gasoline.
 Your ignition coil uses two coils, know as the primary and secondary coil.
 The primary coil collects electrical power, while the secondary takes that electrical power from the primary coil and sends it to the next part of the ignition system - the distributor.

 Each cylinder in your car engine must be ignited at the correct time.
 Your car's distributor chooses which cylinder to ignite, and when.
 Your distributor constantly rotates, due to being attached to your rotor.
-As it rotates, its coil passes contacts at fixed points that surround it, allowing electricity to arc between your distributor and your.
+As it rotates, its coil passes contacts at fixed points that surround it, allowing electricity to arc between your distributor and your spark plugs.
 Each of these contacts is connected to a different cylinder in your engine.
-Your distributor's cap and rotor are responsible for regulating the speed the distributor rotates, and the timing of the sparks.
+Your distributor's cap and rotor are responsible for regulating the timing of the sparks.

 Most of these parts are commonly replaced during tune ups, since even small irregularities can result in serious inefficiency.